danrouse/beatsaber-quest-modding-guide/README.md

 ## Starting a new project

-We will start from [Laurie's project template](https://github.com/Lauriethefish/quest-mod-template).
+We will start from [Lauriethefish's project template](https://github.com/Lauriethefish/quest-mod-template).
 It's made to use the VSCode [Project Templates extension by cantonios](https://marketplace.visualstudio.com/items?itemName=cantonios.project-templates).

 - *(TODO: flesh this out)* Create template from zip, create project from template.
 - Add your NDK path to `includePaths` in `.vscode/c_cpp_properties.json`, e.g. `"C:\path\to\ndk\**"`